michaeljoseph/a-brief-history-of-the-word/talk/abstract.md

 to dominate this planet, which we share with our fellow animal species (aka natural resources).

-We trace the history of the word (starting with non-verbal communications, language, ideograms, letters, words, writing and writing things down).
+To establish context, I trace the history of the word.
+From pre- and non-verbal communication, through language, ideograms, letters, words, writing and writing things down).

-We examine the current state of the art and fret about the apparent decline in the usage of words.
+I examine the current state of the art (this is the internet part) and fret about the apparent decline in the usage of words.

-We finally attempt to extrapolate existing trends to provide a speculative picture of a machine-aided future and the inception of our signular minded robot overloads.
+Finally, I attempt to extrapolate existing trends to provide a speculative view of a machine-aided future.
+And attempt to develop a methodology to detect and prepare for, the coming of our robot overloads (think Zombie Apocalypse Handbook).

 Then applause and AMA.